JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 Ice cream?
 It was an ice cream cake!
 And I had no idea since I never saw the box it came in and the cake looked like every round, frosted yellow cake I had ever seen.
 But after she said that I looked in the trash and there it was: An empty Carvel ice cream cake box from around the corner.
 Damn!
 I liked cake, ice cream and Carvel ice cream specifically so this was going to be good!

-But then—as Howie attemped to blow out the candles— cracks in my brilliant prank/gift plans started to appear.
-Yeah, Howie was getting visibilty frustrated trying to blow out the trick candles.
+But then—as Howie attempted to blow out the candles— cracks in my brilliant prank/gift plans started to appear.
+Yeah, Howie was getting visibility frustrated trying to blow out the trick candles.
 And I carefully watched as the seemingly blown out candle wicks would magically—and literally—spark back to life.
 So it was cool seeing how those damned things worked.
 But as Howie got more and more frustrated, the ice cream cake beneath the candles was clearly melting more and more.

 Was it because of the heat generated by the trick candles?
 Was it because the heat of the hot, New York summer day?
-Was it because of heat from a pile of people stuck in a crammed kitchen in a badly ventilated tennement apartment?
+Was it because of heat from a pile of people stuck in a crammed kitchen in a badly ventilated tenement apartment?

 Who knew.

 All I knew is the fact those trick candles weren’t blowing out right away on each of the many attempts Howie made to blow them out didn’t really help much.
-And I was startng to feel guilty about it all.
+And I was starting to feel guilty about it all.
 So I blurted out, “They’re trick candles!
 They won’t blow out!”
 And then added, “I’m sorry.”

-And with that his mom rushed over to the cake abd pulled out the candles as his dad grabbed the cake to cut it up so we could all have a slice.
+And with that his mom rushed over to the cake and pulled out the candles as his dad grabbed the cake to cut it up so we could all have a slice.

 The ice cream icing was a bit melted, but the main core of the ice cream cake was still solid so it was not a complete loss.
 But Howie clearly wasn’t that happy about what just happened.